All Episodes

 Some of these justices have young kids.

-Uh their neighbors are not all public figures.
+Their neighbors are not all public figures.

 So, but would the president think about waving off activists that want to go into residential neighborhoods in Virginia and Maryland?

-Uh, Peter, look, I think our view here is that peaceful protest, there's a long history in the United States and the country of that.
+Peter, look, I think our view here is that peaceful protest, there's a long history in the United States and the country of that.

-And we certainly encourage people to uh keep it peaceful and not resort to any level of violence.
+And we certainly encourage people to keep it peaceful and not resort to any level of violence.

 So he doesn't care if they're protesting outside the Supreme Court or outside someone's private residence.